ansht3/Ansht3/README.md

 ## I'm a software engineer, consultant, and researcher 💫

-- 👀 I'm interested in machine learning, engineering, and finance
+- 👀 I'm interested in autonomus systems, application development, and finance

 - 🌱 I’m currently learning Algorithms and Deep Learning